Adam Toledo case: AOC says prosecutor ‘lied about police killing a child’

 CHICAGO POLICE CANCEL OFFICER DAYS OFF AMID 'EVENTS ACROSS THE COUNTRY'

-A still frame from the newly released body camera footage of the incident showed that Toledo wasn’t holding anything and had his hands up when the officer shot him in the chest.
+A still frame from the newly released body camera footage of the shooting shows Toledo wasn’t holding anything and had his hands up when the officer shot him in the chest.
 The officer was identified as Eric E. Stillman.

-Chicago's police review board released the video of the shooting that occurred in the early hours of March 29.
-The video showed a foot chase with the officer imploring the teen to stop running.
+Chicago's police review board released the video from the March 29 shooting on Thursday.
+It shows a foot chase with the officer imploring the teen to stop running.

 LORI LIGHTFOOT GETS EMOTIONAL AT PRESS CONFERENCE

-The Associated Press reported that the youth in the video appears "to drop a handgun and begin raising his hands less than a second before an officer fires his gun and kills him."
+The youth appears "to drop a handgun and begin raising his hands less than a second before an officer fires his gun and kills him," The Associated Press reported.

-Stillman’s footage shows him shining a light on a handgun on the ground near Toledo after he shot him.
-His lawyer defended him in an email to the Washington Post.
+Stillman’s footage shows him shining a light on a handgun on the ground near Toledo after shooting the boy.
+The officer's lawyer defended him in an email to The Washington Post.

-Tim Grace wrote that the "juvenile offender had the gun in his right hand…looked at the officer which could be interpreted as attempting to acquire a target and began to turn to face the officer attempting to swing the gun in his direction.
+Tim Grace wrote that the "juvenile offender had the gun in his right hand … looked at the officer which could be interpreted as attempting to acquire a target and began to turn to face the officer attempting to swing the gun in his direction.
 At this point the officer was faced with a life threatening and deadly force situation.
 All prior attempts to deescalate and gain compliance with all of the officer’s lawful orders had failed."

 CBS ACCUSED OF CROPPING BODY CAM FOOTAGE